 All of this brings us to another tactic — telemarketing calls purportedly representing firefighters and police – letters and telephone calls seeking donations.

-However, unless you’re careful, you might be donating money without all information you need to make an informed decision, according to the Better Business Bureau (BBB).
+However, unless you’re careful, you might be donating money without all information you need to make an informed decision, according to a warning from the Better Business Bureau (BBB).

 In many cases, the BBB says such donations don’t help hardworking firefighters and police, and you won’t get a tax deduction.
 The majority of phone calls are designed for non-charitable purposes.

-Additionally in some cases, in my experience in working with firefighters and police, first responders are able to game the system for themselves – campaigning and supporting public officials who grant exorbitant salaries and pensions – the major reason why countless city and county governments have budget deficits.
+Additionally in some cases, in my experience in working with firefighters and police, first responders are able to game the system for themselves – using donations for campaigning and supporting public officials who grant exorbitant salaries and pensions – the major reason why countless city and county governments have budget deficits.

 If you want to help first-responders with a charitable donation, take precautions before you write a check.